ogajduse/plbmng/source/README.rst

 Basic usage
 -----------
-When you run plbmng for the first time, please add your credentials for PlanetLab network.
+When you run plbmng for the first time, please add your credentials for PlanetLab network to the configuration file located at ``~/.plbmng/settings.yaml``.
 If you don't want to add your credentials right away, you can skip it and add it in the settings later.

 Once you have added your credentials, use ``Update server list now`` option in the Monitor servers menu.
 In default you will have old data which can be updated by this function.
 It downloads all servers from your slice and exports it as ``default.node`` file.